Hossam281/tracker.io/README.md

 You can try out Tracker.io by visiting the live demo: https://tracker-io.vercel.app/

 # Technologies
-Weatherify is built using the following technologies and APIs:
+Tracker.io is built using the following technologies:

 - **ReactJs**
 - **Tailwind css**